gulios/sxf-config/README.md

 # SXF - Config Component

 The Config component based on Illuminate and DotEnv packages.
+(Laravel idea)

 ## Features